 Vacancies.
 If there is a vacancy in the office of president, the vice president will become the president.
 At the next regularly scheduled meeting, a new vice president will be elected by written ballot after nominations from the floor.
 If there is a vacancy in any other office, members will fill the vacancy through an election at the next regular meeting.

 Removal from Office.
-Officers can be removed from office with or without cause by a two-thirds vote of those present (assuming a quorum) at a regular meeting where previous notice has been given.
+Officers can be removed from office with or without cause by a two-thirds vote of those present (assuming a quorum) at a PTO Board meeting where previous notice has been given.

 The Board will then publicize the names of those elected to the PTO membership and to the school at large.